yursan9/manis-hugo-theme/README.md

 It's a minimalist and responsive theme for Hugo Static Site Generator.
 It's name taken from Indonesian Language for *Sweet*.

 > Note: Manis going to follow [SEMVER](https://semver.org/) scheme from now.
-It's mean you can clone this repository and be done with it.
+It's mean you can clone this repository from master without breaking.

 ![Manis' Mockup Device](https://raw.githubusercontent.com/yursan9/manis-hugo-theme/master/images/mockup.jpg)